-Empowering Youth Changemakers for a Planet at Risk
+Empowering Youth Changemakers for Climate Action

 In recent years, the science has become increasingly clear: the future of our planet depends on the choices we make in the next decade.
 With this in mind, it is likely no coincidence that some of the most recognizable faces of today’s environmental movement have unlikely CVs—that is, if they have even launched their professional careers.

 Indeed, young people are leading climate action around the world.
 In fact, many are already driving tangible change by recycling, reducing their consumption, supporting reforestation and demanding environmental responsibility from companies and governments.

 Their voices have been instrumental in raising awareness of the need for change, and inspiring greater ambition worldwide.
 Recognizing the importance of empowering these young leaders, the Biennial of the Americas and The Nature Conservancy (TNC) launched the Youth Congress for Sustainable Americas (YC).

 The initiative began in 2017 with 30 young leaders from 10 countries—from Canada to Argentina—united by their determination to generate change for a sustainable planet.
 In just two years, the youth network has grown to include 85 delegates in 15 countries.
 With the goal of forming a strong network capable of driving environmental action in the region, YC delegates are spurring changes in their own communities by addressing some of the world’s most pressing challenges, such as deforestation, water pollution and waste management.